Th-Underscore/boogaPlus/README.md

    - Parse notebook/default into new history
 6. Advanced Features
    - Auto-impersonation mode (continuous bot self-conversation)
-7. Integrate into TGWUI (full overlay overhaul into direct message HTML)
+7. Integrate into TGWUI

-## Usage
+## 📖 Usage

-Use the UI.
-That's it!
+- On/off to display the nav container
+- Click either nav button to navigate
+- Click on a message to select it:

-- Well, Ctrl+LeftArrow and Ctrl+RightArrow after hovering over a message are fun shortcuts for navigating.
+   - Ctrl+LeftArrow and Ctrl+RightArrow to navigate through edits / generations

-## Known Issues

-- Refreshing the page sometimes causes an internal error (refresh again usually does the trick)
-- New generations require hovering over the message to update
-- Switching tabs doesn't immediately hide the overlay
+   - Ctrl+UpArrow and Ctrl+DownArrow to scroll through messages

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+CSS styling upgrades are especially welcome.

 I probably won't be working on this extension in the near future, so please don't hesitate to reach out if you have any questions or suggestions.